MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-accessing-columns.md

 ms.prod: "dynamics-nav-2018"
 ms.assetid: 261c896a-4b7b-4b46-b874-2c032e7096be
 caps.latest.revision: 9
-manager: edupont
+author: jswymer
 ---
 # Accessing Columns of a Query Dataset

-If the query is in the reading state, you can retrieve the value of columns in the current active row of the dataset by using the following syntax in C/AL.
+If the query is in the reading state, you can retrieve the value of columns in the current active row of the dataset by using the following syntax in AL.

 ## Syntax